 Jeffrey Brown is a former Arts Editor for the Daily Cardinal.
 He writes for The Beet occasionally and does some drawing and photography too.
 He is a senior majoring in Sociology.
 Do not feed him after midnight.

-Lauren Aguila is the current Co-Photo Desk Editor of the Daily Cardinal.
+Lauren Aguila is a current photographer and writer for The Daily Cardinal.
 You can check out her work on Instagram at @shot.sbylaguila.

 Zoe Kukla is a Graphics Editor, state news reporter, and photographer for The Daily Cardinal.
 Follow her on Twitter at @ZoeKukla.

 Annika Bereny is the Special Pages Editor for the Daily Cardinal and specializes in state news and politics reporting.
 Follow her on Twitter at @annikabereny.